CollierCZ/sc-assignment/technical-writer/assignment.md

 kubectl exec <POD_NAME> -- <COMMAND>
 ```

-Replace `<POD_NAME>` with the pod you want run commands on and `<COMMAND>` with the commands to run,
+Replace `<POD_NAME>` with the pod where you want issue commands and `<COMMAND>` with the commands to issue,
 such as this example:

 ```shell
 kubectl exec example-abc12 -- date && time
 ```

-You see the result of the commands you specified as returned from the container,
+You get the result of the commands you specified as returned from the container,
-in this example the date and the time spent running the `time` command.
+in this example the date and the time spent executing the `time` command.

 If the pod has multiple containers, use the `container` flag to specify the container: